rajiv8430/Capstone-Project_Upgrad/README.md

 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
 We have to build a classification model to predict whether a transaction is fraudulent or not.

+                      *Installation*
+This is a Jupyter notebook.
+Package requirements are included in requirement.txt.
+This project uses Python 3.5.
+Run the following command in terminal to install the required packages. pip3 install -r requirements.txt

+                         *Usage*
+The notebook includes all the markdowns which explain the process.